 My favourite strip did not appear in the comic until the 7th issue.
 The Nightcomers was the kind of thing I had hoped to read in Scream.
 A ghost story set in a haunted house with clearly defined heroes and villains and all manner of supernatural goings on.
 The story focused on the teenage children of a pair of stage psychics-cum-ghost hunters who were killed by the restless spirits during their final investigation at the ominously named Raven’s Meet.
 Rick and Beth Rogen discover that they have inherited the family psychic abilities and vow to use them to solve the final mystery their parents had never been able to.
 Some classic horror images and tropes were used in this story such as blood gushing through the house, a reanimated severed hand, portraits whose eyes seemed suspiciously realistic and a heavily Aleister-Crowley-inspired villain.

 Fortunately, the first Nightcomers story reached its conclusion in the final issue.
-We were promised a new adventure in the absent 16th issue so I’d be fascinated to see what happened to the Rogens next.
-Sadly this strip never continued into Eagle, the Holiday Specials or any other comics ever again.
+We were promised a new adventure in the absent 16th issue and I was desperate to find out what happened to the Rogens next.
+Sadly this strip never continued into Eagle, the Holiday Specials or any other comics until very recently – more on that below.

-As with many of the other strips in Scream, there was a wealth of talent and The Nightcomers was scripted and illustrated (respectively) by Tom Tully and John Richardson – alumni of great British titles such as Roy of the Rovers, 2000 AD and Tornado.
+Once again, there was a wealth of talent employed in creating The Nightcomers.
+It was scripted and illustrated (respectively) by Tom Tully and John Richardson – alumni of great British titles such as Roy of the Rovers, 2000 AD and Tornado.

 Over 30 years after its demise the memory of this great title is being kept alive and kicking by a number different fine folk.

-In conjunction with Scottish comic artist Malcolm Kirk BFTD have produced tribute to Scream called Hallowscream every year on Halloween since 2009.
+In conjunction with Scottish comic artist, Malcolm Kirk BFTD has produced a tribute to Scream called Hallowscream every year on Halloween since 2009.
 My own story, The Conductor, was featured in the 2015 edition.

 As well as fan produced work there have been a couple of other interesting developments in the world of Scream!
 Hibernia Comics, which specialises in restoring and reprinting old British comics have included several Scream titles in their roster of goodies including The Dracula File, The Thirteenth Floor, The Best of The Library Of Death and It’s Ghastly – an in depth look at the death and legacy of Scream!
 It’s Ghastly also included details and artwork from issues which never made it to print such as the cover to issue 16, details on a new planned strip called Ghoul School and also – this was the main selling point for me – a new Nightcomers adventure in its entirety.